Join our community of websites already using SEOJuice to automate the boring SEO work.

 - "Where to recycle electronics in West Seattle"

-This kind of content proves to Google that you actually know the area you serve.
-It's the local equivalent of E-E-A-T — demonstrated local experience.
+This kind of content proves to Google that you know the area you serve.
+It's the local equivalent of E-E-A-T: demonstrated local experience.

 4. Implement LocalBusiness Schema

 Structured data that tells search engines what you do, where, when, and how to reach you.
 Use Google's Structured Data Markup Helper or tools like Rank Math.
-This takes 20 minutes and removes ambiguity that costs you rankings.
+This typically takes about 20 minutes and removes ambiguity that costs you rankings (and, in 2026, AI Overview citations).

 5. Build Internal Links with Local Context